South American Coach of the Year

 The South American Coach of the Year (Entrenador del año en Sudamérica) is an annual association football award presented to the best coach of a club or national team in South America over the previous calendar year.
 The award has been presented by Uruguayan newspaper El País since 1986.

 The award goes to any coach/manager of a South American club or national team, regardless of the coaches' nationality.
-Argentine coaches have won the award the most, with 20 wins by 11 different coaches.
+Argentine coaches have won the award the most, with 21 wins by 12 different coaches.
 With five awards, Argentine Carlos Bianchi is the most decorated awardee.
-The Colombia national team is the side that produced most winners, with 5 in total.
-The current winner for 2021 is the Portuguese Abel Ferreira, manager of Brazilian side Palmeiras, the first non-South American national to win it.
+The Argentina and Colombia national teams are the sides that produced most wins, with 5 each.
+The current winner is Portuguese Artur Jorge, manager of Botafogo in 2024.